Term: Yearlong 2019–20, September 3–May 22

 - students who have not completed the designated prerequisites

 - students who need to demonstrate skills and proficiency necessary for course success

 - If a placement evaluation has not been administered, withdrawals requested before May 1 are granted a full refund, including the full $75 deposit.

 - If a placement evaluation has been administered, withdrawals requested before May 1 are granted part of their $75 refund: $35 will be paid to the instructor for the placement evaluation, and the remaining $40 of the original deposit will be refunded.

 High school students enrolled in this Rhetoric 1 course will study and practice the art of rhetoric: persuasive writing and speaking.
 Using Rhetoric Alive!
-Book 1—which explores the principles of winsome speech as developed by Aristotle—the course guides students through a study of the theory and application of the essential components of persuasion: the three appeals, the three types of speech, and the five canons of rhetoric (see below).
-Along the way, students encounter, discuss, and analyze classic examples of rhetoric, spanning from Pericles’s “Funeral Oration” to Martin Luther King, Jr.’s “Letter from Birmingham Jail.”
+Book 1—which explores the principles of winsome speech as developed by Aristotle—the course guides students through a study of the theory and application of the essential components of persuasion: the 3 appeals, the 3 types of speech, and the 5 canons of rhetoric (see below).
+Along the way, students encounter, discuss, and analyze classic examples of rhetoric, spanning from Pericles’s “Funeral Oration” to Martin Luther King Jr.’s “Letter from Birmingham Jail.”
 Students also develop their own rhetorical skill through workshops, imitation assignments, and oratory presentations.
 This course equips students to speak and write persuasively with wisdom and eloquence.

 |Ethos (speaker’s credibility)||Deliberative (exhort or dissuade)||Invention|